bchase/ueberauth_hubspot/README.md

     end
     ```

-    And make sure to set the correct redirect URI(s) in your Asana application to wire up the callback.
+    And make sure to set the correct redirect URI(s) in your HubSpot application to wire up the callback.

 1. Your controller needs to implement callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses.